 India, and the cleanest village?
 You heard that right.
-Go to Mawlynnong, the little known hamlet in Meghalaya and find out why it deserves the recognition.
+Go to Mawlynnong, the little known hamlet in Meghalaya, Northeast province of india, and find out why it deserves the recognition.

 After two hours of an adventurous drive from Shillong (90kms), you are welcomed into this tiny, quaint village of 82 families nestled in a corner under the clouds.